kakwa/puppet-samba/README.md

 ## Module Description

 This module manage Samba 4 installation.
+It's mainly meant to deploy Samba 4 as a domain controler and it's associated shares, but as it's possible to remove/modify/add any samba parameters this module can be used for any samba setup.

 For now it only support Samba AD DC deployment (work in progress).